 Not only does quality safety padding from Gold Medal help reduce a facility’s potential liability from patients, but it can also decrease the number of worker’s compensation claims by preventing workplace injuries incurred by staff.

-Padded Safety Rooms are also known as quiet rooms, calming rooms, de-escalation rooms, cool down rooms, or seclusion rooms.
+Padded Safety Rooms are also known as quiet rooms, calming rooms, de-escalation rooms, cool-down rooms, or seclusion rooms.
 These rooms are used to create an environment completely removed from outside distractions facilitating deep relaxation and/or contemplation within a safe environment.

 Our rooms are typically equipped with floor and wall padding and can also involve impact-absorbing floor tiles and other safety features.
 We also can design custom padding for sensory rooms, which in some cases require more complex design features, such as soft-play equipment, interactive programming, lighting, audio, and more.

 Sometimes a padded room is the most caring option for the patient and staff, and if that is the case, the responsible choice is to provide a padded safety room as an option.
-Especially when patients become a danger to staff through aggressive or violent behavior (i.e., some detox situations), a padded safety room is a much better option for both the patient and staff than going to an extreme that could pose harm to the patient or the staff.
+Especially when patients become a danger to staff through aggressive or violent behavior (i.e., in some detox situations), a padded safety room is a much better option for both the patient and staff than going to an extreme that could pose harm to the patient or the staff.

 Are padded rooms in psychiatric facilities still necessary with the advent of many new medications and techniques to help patients?
 That is a great question.
 While medicines and techniques have significantly reduced the need for padded safety rooms, sometimes a safety room is the best option for the patient and staff.